asteroidhouse/equibel/README.md

 To use Equibel within a Python program, you need to import the `equibel` module.
-The following Python script creates a path graph, assigns formulas to nodes, find the global completion, and prints the resulting formulas at each node:
+The following Python script creates a path graph, assigns formulas to nodes, finds the global completion, and prints the resulting formulas at each node:

 ```python